cjddmut/Blender-Transforms-in-Unity3D/readme.md

-# Unity Made Awesome
+# Blender Transforms in Unity 3D (BIU)

-This is a quick description on how to use UMA!
+This is a quick description on how to use BIU!

 ## Quick Action Hotkeys